wwpk246/ICT690libSys/gitSetupNotes.md

 > and I learn. --Not Benjamin Franklin and probably Xun
 > Kuang

+~~I liked the quote so I left it in.
+Thought it would be a nice reminder of the example of how certain things work.~~

 And finally, a code block starts with three backticks on their own line, followed by the code (or any kind of pre-formatted text), followed by three closing backticks on